Freehold Township, New Jersey: 19th century

-Freehold divided
+20th century

-At the beginning of the 20th century, Freehold was an increasingly divided community.
-The issue of local tax dollars, used as funding for public works and infrastructure projects, was the primary point of contention.
+At the beginning of the 20th century, Freehold was an increasingly divided community regarding the issue of local tax dollars used as funding for public works and infrastructure projects.
 The Freeholders living in the downtown area, around the courthouse had very different ideas about how to spend public money compared to the Freeholders living in the surrounding farmland.
 Tension within the community increased greatly in 1916 when a severe polio epidemic swept through Freehold.
 After contentious public debate, a referendum was held to on the future of Freehold, and voters overwhelmingly decided to split the town into two separate municipalities.

 On April 15, 1919, Freehold Borough formally separated from Freehold Township.
-Freeholders generally refer to the different municipalities simply as Borough and Township.
-Borough, the downtown area around the courthouse, retained all the existing government buildings around Court Street and Main Street.
-Borough also kept the designation as county seat.
+Freeholders generally refer to the different municipalities simply as the Borough and the Township.
+The Borough, the downtown area around the courthouse, retained all the existing government buildings around Court Street and Main Street.
+The Borough also kept the designation as county seat.
 Freehold Township, the farming communities that surrounded the courthouse, set up a new town hall complex on Schanck Road.
-Township completely encircles the Borough.
+The Township completely encircles the Borough.
 On September 7, 1926, Freehold Borough annexed additional territory from the Township.

-The Township in the 20th century

 In the early 20th century, the farms in Freehold Township continued to be prosperous and successful, and the area steadily grew in population.
-However, after World War II, the Township experienced rapid growth.
+After World War II, the township experienced rapid growth.
 By this time, transportation systems had increased to a point to allow workers to commute daily to jobs in larger cities, such as Newark, Philadelphia, and New York City.
 Highways, including U.S. Route 9 and Route 33 helped to make it possible for commuters to live in Freehold and work in nearby cities.
 The township quickly developed large neighborhoods of suburban single family homes.

-Soon, the Township began to grow commercial and industrial businesses that rivalled the Borough.
-Brockway Glass built their initial facility off Center Street in 1955 with additional facilities added in 1956, 1967, 1969 & 1976 and ceased operations in 1991.Lockhart, Bill, et al. Brockway Machine Bottle Co. and Brockway Glass Co., Society for Historical Archaeology.
-Accessed March 14, 2022.
+Soon, the township began to grow commercial and industrial businesses that rivaled the borough.
+Brockway Glass Company built their initial facility off Center Street in 1955, which was expanded in subsequent decades before it ceased operations in 1991.
 The site is now operated by Iron Mountain.
 3M opened a magnetic tape production facility in 1957.
-In 1971, a major medical complex, originally called Freehold Area Hospital, and today called CentraState Medical Center, opened in the Township, a regional hospital for communities in western Monmouth County and southern Middlesex County.
-Not all industrial developments in the Township were positive.
-In 1983, the United States Environmental Protection Agency designated the Lone Pine Chemical Site in the Township as a Superfund site.
+CentraState Medical Center, a regional hospital serving western Monmouth County, southern Middlesex County, and portions of Mercer and Ocean counties, opened in 1971 as Freehold Area Hospital.

+Some industrial developments in the township were negative.
+In 1983, the United States Environmental Protection Agency designated the Lone Pine Chemical Site as a superfund site.
 The site has been called "one of the worst environmental disasters in the country".
 Based on the latest EPA five-year review in 2019, remediation work has contained the spill.
-In 1990, with the opening of Freehold Raceway Mall, the second-largest mall in the state, the Township had solidified in being a premier commercial center for Central New Jersey.
+In 1990, with the opening of Freehold Raceway Mall, the second-largest mall in the state, the township had solidified in being a premier commercial center for Central New Jersey.